CRSilkworth/wtrwrks/README.md

 The description only mentions the principal output of the transform.
 There are others that are required in order to make the Transform reversible.

-### Primitive Transforms
+### Basic Transforms
-These transforms are called 'primitive' because they do not require the definition of an sub tranforms.
+These transforms are called 'Basic' because they do not require the definition of any sub tranforms.
 The user interacts with all of them in a very similar manner.
 The general flow is:
 1. Define the transform - set any attributes: normalization modes, normalization axes, any functions which handle nans, etc.
 2. Calculate any global values - find the values that depend on the entire dataset: e.g. means, stds, mins, max, complete list of categories, etc.
 3. Pour the raw data into a dictionary of normalized, vectorized data.